 The logic of this process has also been long recognized by non-regulated drug test programs and legislation directed at non-regulated employers.
 Here, we focus on the third step of the process, the MRO review.

-Next, it is essential to know that the medical review process does not apply to alcohol tests.
+Next, it's essential to know that the medical review process does not apply to alcohol tests.
 Why not?
-Because the MRO reviews test results for “legitimate medical explanations.”
+Because the MRO reviews test results for "legitimate medical explanations."
 With a confirmed alcohol positive result there are no medical explanations to review.

 Recognizing that the MRO has many other responsibilities, the MRO's role in reviewing laboratory confirmed non-negative (positive) results include: